 Before social media, email and SEO, businesses relied heavily on word-of-mouth to attract new customers.
 In today’s internet-savvy landscape, it’s not as easy to capture and hold attention while competing with others in your industry.

 Business owners who built their livelihoods on referrals typically don’t understand how or why they need to market their business.
 Other businesses squeak by without adopting updated marketing tactics.

 Spoiler alert!
 Without a solid marketing strategy, businesses won’t thrive.
+Only half of small businesses are estimated to survive 5 years or more, according to Embroker.
+65% of business owners said financial issues like cash flow visibility or access to capital as a reason for failure.
 This blog explores the areas where DIY marketing typically falls short and when to bridge the gaps with a professional.

 When DIY marketing typically fails